 Lead Artists: Rachel Baxter & Megan Finegan

 Wind in the Leaves is a sculptural installation.
 It will consist of a steel sculpture frame with four sides, each side is shaped like a leaf.
 The sculpture will invite people out of their cars to listen to the chimes and to enjoy looking at how the light is caught by the wire wrapped sea glass.
 In using items like driftwood, smooth Lake Superior stones, and sea glass, the installation will speak to the sense of place of the Two Harbors while beautifying a small patch of the downtown.
-The sculpture will be placed near sidewalks so it is accessible to people of all abilities and ages.
+The sculpture is located between the Train Depot and Voyageur's Art Center.

 Lead Artist: Lon Church